Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 If you work all day you are left with two options:

-- Find a qualified daycare provider who can help you with the potty-training process while you are at work all day.
+- Find a qualified daycare provider or a dog walker or pet sitter who can help you with the potty-training process while you are at work all day.

 - Set up a safe, puppy-proofed area on the floor and cover it with pee pads or newspaper and accept the fact that your pup's potty-training progress might proceed at a slower pace.

 Leaving a Puppy Outdoors Isn't a Good Option